Turn off 2-Step Verification

 - A pop-up window will appear to confirm that you want to turn off 2-Step Verification.
 Select Turn off.

 Destroy all the backup codes that you've saved for signing in to this account.

 Revoking app passwords you no longer use

-If you used App Passwords to authorize applications to access your Google Account, you may see errors when you turn off 2-Step verification.
+If you used app passwords to let apps access your Google Account, you may see errors when you turn off 2-Step verification.
 If this happens, re-enter your Google Account password.
-We recommend you go back to using passwords — rather than App Passwords — to access these applications.
-To revoke your app passwords, please follow the steps below:

 - In the "Sign-in & security" section, select Signing in to Google.

 - Choose App passwords.
-You may have to reenter your password.
+You might need to sign in.

-- Next to any application or device whose app password you want to revoke, select Remove .
+- Next to an application or device, select Remove .